jorinvo/me/content/post/homework-in-markdown.md

 # Make sure markdown-pdf is installed
 which markdown-pdf &> /dev/null || npm i -g markdown-pdf

+# Read all chapters.
+They are ordered correctly.
+# Use a CSS file for styling.
+# Generate header and footer for each page.
+# Allow custom HTML in Markdown.
 markdown-pdf \
+  chapters/* \
-  chapters/* \ # Read all chapters, they are ordered correctly --paper-format 'A4' \
+  --paper-format 'A4' \
-  --css-path design/style.css \ # Here we style the content
+  --css-path design/style.css \
-  --runnings-path design/header-and-footer.js \ # Generate header and footer
+  --runnings-path design/header-and-footer.js \
   --out report.pdf \
-  --remarkable-options '{ "html": true }' # Allow custom Html in Markdown
+  --remarkable-options '{ "html": true }'
 ```

 And I created another utility `./watch` to automatically update the PDF file whenever I change any Markdown file.